 Our supply of used vending machines for sale rotates constantly.
 Check back often to find the drink machine, snack machine or combo vending machine that fits your customers’ needs.

 Surely you have heard the hype that coffee can help you look younger.
 You head to your favorite drink vending machines and stock up on the stuff to not only get a much needed boost of energy, but to watch your wrinkles dissipate.
 But it is really true?
 Can coffee really combat aging?
 It can!
 If you are hoping for a miracle in a cup, coffee is not your answer.
 In fact, there are not even real scientific studies on this claim.
 That being said, coffee is loaded with antioxidants, which are effective at fighting away many signs of aging, like fine lines and age spots.
 So in that regard, coffee may be contributing slightly to your cause.

 Moderation is key.
-One of the reasons people believe coffee helps them appear younger is because the caffeine in it shrinks cells by dehydrating them.
+One of the reasons people believe coffee does slow aging and helps them appear younger is because the caffeine in it shrinks cells by dehydrating them.
 This is great for puffy eyes, but not so great for your body.
 So you should try to limit yourself to a couple of cups per day.
 If you go overboard, instead of the coffee helping your skin look smooth and supple, it will make your face look shriveled up and old.
 So when you are out and about and you pass by those drink vending machines at the office or the gas station, grab a coffee in the morning and perhaps one in the afternoon, but choose something else on your other stops.
 And if you are looking into buying vending machines for sale, or you are a vending machine manufacturer, considering adding a variety of both coffee drinks and non-coffee drinks to keep all of your customers happy.

-In summary, when used in moderation, coffee can give you the energy you need to combat the day while helping your cause to fight aging, but if you overdo it, it will have the opposite effect on your skin.
+In summary, when used in moderation, coffee can give you the energy you need to combat the day while helping your cause to slow aging, but if you overdo it, it will have the opposite effect on your skin.